Vichu95/Scotty/README.md

-scotty is a robotdog
-New commit
+This is the first commit with both Github and Gitlab synced.
+Testing,,,